5 Best Weighted Vests for Running Workouts in 2026 – Expert Reviews & Buying Guide

 Q: How often should I run with a weighted vest?

-A: 1-3 times per week is optimal.
-Use them for specific workouts like intervals or hill training, not for every run.
-Allow recovery time between sessions to prevent overuse injuries.
+A: 1-3 times per week works well.
+Use it for specific sessions like intervals or hill repeats rather than every run.
+Your body needs unloaded recovery runs between weighted sessions to adapt properly.

 Q: Are weighted vests safe for running?